ait-aecid/semtech-loratool/README.md

 3. construct the PHYPayload,
 4. encode it to base64,
 5. construct the UDP PUSH_DATA message,
-6. send the UDP datagram to the specified IP address and port using UDP. (unless the command line parameter -d is passed)
+6. send the UDP datagram to the specified IP address and port using UDP. (unless the command line parameter "-d" or "--dryrun" is passed)

 # Additional Info